 If you think it's necessary that I meet your dog first, we can do that too.
 I aim to do whatever makes you and your best friend the most comfortable.
 If we're all comfortable, it will show in the pictures.

 Once we're agreed on a time, date and location and everyone's happy, we'll go for a walk and I'll do my thing.

 When they're ready, we'll arrange a viewing.
-You'll come to my office where I can show you the best pictures of your pal with a drink and some nibbles.
-You can choose your favourites and we can look at frame samples, mount board and discuss how your finished artwork with look.
+You'll come to my home office where I can show you the best pictures of your pal with a drink and some nibbles.
+You can choose your favourites and we can look at the products available and discuss how your finished artwork with look.

 I can't let my dog off lead, is it even worth bothering with a Photoshoot?

 Of course it is!
 This isn't a problem at all.